 If you’re like me, you believe in buying quality tools so you only have to buy them once.
 It also means you’re willing to spend some extra dough, so you need to know what you’re committing to before you buy.
-If you’re a pro and you know the difference in circ saw motor mounting then skip the next two paragraphs, if not read on for a brief overview of the two types of circular saws that Skilsaw prides themselves in.
+If you’re a pro and you know the difference in circ saw motor mounting then you’ll appreciate the Skilsaw Sidewinder SPT67WL-01 circular saw.

 Skilsaw Sidewinder SPT67WL-01 Features and Performance